serverpod/serverpod/templates/serverpod_templates/github/workflows/deployment-docker.md

 cat ~/.ssh/id_rsa.pub
 ```

-To create a new keypair, run:
+To create a new keypair, run the following command.

-Leave any options at their default values by pressing enter.
+Leave all options at their default values by pressing enter.

 ```bash
 ssh-keygen -t rsa -b 4096